polylogyx/platform-docs/03_Provisioning_Polylogyx_Client/Readme.md

 ```
 ### Deploying the PolyLogyx CPT on Windows by GPO

-Group Policy Object (GPO) deployment involves created a 'scheduled task' that will periodically connect to a network folder location and run Install.bat to install PolyLogyx CPT.
+Group Policy Object (GPO) deployment involves created 'scheduled task' that will periodically connect to a network folder location and run Install.bat to install PolyLogyx CPT.

 Using Microsoft Group Policy to deploy PolyLogyx CPT requires two main things:
 - A shared location to store executables and certificate.